I am a high-energy person. But I haven’t always been that way. There have been times in my life when I was utterly exhausted.

 Carbs in this category include white potatoes, white rice, and white flour (or white bread).
 Worst of all, the energy that isn’t burned gets stored as fat.

-Instead, eat slow-burning carbs like sweet potatoes, brown rice, wheat bread, etc. I also to eat more frequent, smaller meals.
-(I eat five or six small meals a day.)
+Instead, eat slow-burning carbs like sweet potatoes, brown rice, wheat bread, and so on.
+I also like to eat more frequent, smaller meals.
 This keeps your metabolism up and your energy on an even keel.

 Obviously, you want to surround yourself with enough positive people so you can keep your energy level up.
 And, you want to have this same kind of effect on others.
 Sometimes, you just have to tell people the truth.
 Not only for your sake, but for theirs.